University Libraries – Collections Budget — May 2017 Update

 What is happening now:

-Our Head of Collection Development has begun or will soon begin negotiation for new contracts for all of our major journal packages.
+Our Head of Collection Development has finalized negotiations for new contracts for all of our major journal packages.

 We have completed negotiations with Elsevier, Sage, Springer, and Wiley to reduce our expenditures on the journal packages that we license with these publishers.
 Faculty, students, staff, and librarian input was used to inform negotiations, but due to the size of the cuts that we need to make, we are losing titles that are important across the disciplines.
 See below for titles that we will lose from each package.
 Note that we will not actually lose access to any Elsevier titles.
 However, many Elsevier titles will move to access only rather than permanent ownership by the University.
 We will be reviewing our Oxford University and University of Chicago journal packages during the spring semester of 2017 as steps towards preparing for an anticipated cancellation process in FY2018.